 Tech Flow Chart Template

-In this example, the organizational chart is broken down by function and it’s clear the chief marketing officer oversees the marketing department.
+In this example, the organizational chart is broken down by function and it’s clear the president oversees the marketing, sales, and production departments.
+Marketing, design, or creative agencies can use this template to display their team hierarchy while maintaining a visually compelling, artistic presentation.

 Generally, a traditional marketing organizational structure is broken down by departments.